Correction to "Well-posedness of semilinear stochastic wave equations with H\"{o}lder continuous coefficients'': The related infinite dimensional forward-backward system

 \begin{lemma} Let $v$ be defined in (\ref{v}) and assume that all the hypotheses of Proposition \ref{Teo:ex-regdep-BSDE}, including the differentiability of $B$ (see \eqref{diff}) hold true.
 Let $(Y^{t,x},Z^{t,x})$ be the solution of (\ref{bsde2-markovian-wave-notilde-mild}).
 Then, for any $\tau \in [0,T],$ a.e., we have, $\P$-a.s.,

-\end{lemma} \dim The result can be seen as an extension of Theorem 6.1 in \cite{fute-infor} (see also Theorem 6.2 in \cite{fute}) to the case of an $H$-valued BSDE.
+\end{lemma} \dim The result can be seen as an extension of Theorem 6.1 in \cite{fute-infor} (see also Theorem 6.2 in \cite{fute}) to the case of a ${K}$-valued BSDE.
 Let $\xi \in U$ and consider the real Wiener process $(W^\xi_\tau)_{\tau\ge 0}$, where

-Let $h \in H$.
+Let $h \in {K}$.
 Using the group property if we set $\widetilde Y_{\tau}^{t,x} = e^{- \tau {A}} Y_{\tau}^{t,x}$ we have, for $\tau\in [0,T],$ $\P$-a.s.,

 and so